 - Keep your anti-virus software current and use a software firewall.

 - When entering data, credit card information, or other sensitive information, always ensure those websites are secure.
-You will know these sites by the letter s adding to the letters http.
+You will know these sites with the prefix https.
+A letter s is added for secure.

 - Keep your mail safe.
 Remove your mail from your mailbox promptly because it may contain account numbers or other personal information.
-When making payments by mail, take then to the post office.
+When making payments by mail, take them to the post office.
 Do not leave them in your mailbox for the postman to pickup because others may get to those letters first.
-Consider setting up online payment accounts and inquire about extra security measures, such as login codes.
+Consider setting up online payment accounts and ask if these sites have extra security measures, such as login codes.

 - Today's criminals use social engineering tactics to get your personal information.
-They may call you and pretend to be someone that they are not and convince you to provide personal information.
+They may call or email you pretending to be someone that they are not and convince you to provide personal information.
 Also beware of phishing online and in person.
 Those who engage in phishing will masquerade as a trusted source, emailing you or coming to your door and try to trick you into providing personal information.

 Report Identity Theft

 If are a victim of identity theft, follow these steps.